jbrunton/mini-container/docs/recipes.md

     factory { UserViewModel(user = get()) }
 }

-// Then later when we have our user create a new child container.
-The scope of this module is then simply the scope of
+// Once we have our user create a new child container.
+The scope of
-// this new container.
-val userContainer = container.createChildContainer().apply {
+// this module is then simply the scope of userContainer. val userContainer = container.createChildContainer().apply {
     register(UserModule(user))
 }